-Probably one of the most commonly used indigenous materials in Filipino architecture, bamboo comprises about 80 to 90 percent of a typical bahay kubo.
+Probably one of the most commonly used indigenous materials in Filipino architecture, bamboo comprises about 80 to 90 percent of a typical Bahay Kubo.
 The material is versatile, so it can be used as strips, split, or whole timber varieties.
-It may be given the moniker “poor man’s lumber” and is usually used for furniture, bags, and wall décor, but it managed to experience a renaissance as building material—thanks to increased interest in going green.
+It may be given the moniker “poor man’s lumber” and is usually used for furniture, bags, and wall décor, but it managed to experience a renaissance as a building material—thanks to increased interest in going green.

 Today’s technology allows for bamboo to be cured.
 Bamboo has to be soaked in special solutions that eliminate the starches that make it susceptible to fire and termite infestation.
 It preserves the material, allowing it to last for as long as 30 years.